 It's also possible to purchase an annuity that pays a regular amount to you indefinitely.
 Realize that if you opt for an annuity without a definite term, you are likely to see a smaller income stream.
 However, a set payout term, such as 10 or 20 years, might not be long enough to ensure that you receive enough income to outlive your money.

 What's Wrong With Annuities?

 In the past, annuities have gotten a bad reputation due to their high fees, low yields and onerous taxes and survivorship.
 And many annuity products deserve the bad names they have been given.
 You do need to be very careful when choosing an annuity.when it comes to

 However, if done right, an annuity can be a way to secure some portion of your retirement.

 As with all nest egg and use it to purchase an annuity -- even if it is an immediate annuity.
-You'll still want some of your retirement portfolio money in a “bucket” that still has the potential to provide inflation-beating returns. that your annuity is only as good as the company backing it; if the company folds, you could lose out., make sure that you have sufficient diversity in your portfolio.
+You'll still want some of your retirement portfolio money in a “bucket” that still has the potential to provide inflation-beating returns., make sure that you have sufficient diversity in your portfolio.
 Don't take your entire

-The cash flow.
-Explore companies with solid , in order to reduce the chance of losing out through a failed company.Answer: Don’t assume that all annuities are bad.
-There are some immediate annuity products available with reasonable, straightforward fees and survivor benefits.
-Talk to a financial professional (who isn’t earning on your choice) about your situation.
+Talk to a financial professional (who isn't earning cash flow.
+Explore companies with solid , in order to reduce the chance of losing out through a failed company.on your choice) about your situation.
 Discuss whether an immediate annuity could be incorporated into your retirement financial plan to provide a degree of stability with your